cecilia-sartori/gs-exam/docs/2_mapping.md

 </div>

 As can be seen, census dataset comes with a lot of information.
-Column headers are defined in the data structure file mentioned above.
+Column headers are defined in the data structure file ([link here](https://github.com/cecilia-sartori/gs-exam/blob/main/docs/pdf/fd_agebmza_urbana_cpv2020.pdf)).
 Here below find the description of what I consider interesting to keep.
 Drop the rest.

 | CODE         | CATEGORY   | DESCRIPTION  |